ChrisPappin/InventoryTracker/README.md

 # InventoryTracker
 A simple inventory tracking web application for a logistics company.
+Built using Python and Flask.

+You will need to have Python 3 installed to run this application.

 ![image](https://user-images.githubusercontent.com/45044493/150242067-26b3c179-edb2-424d-a65f-866f8a2cdf0e.png)